Product Placement in Movies: Toy Stories turn Playthings into Stars

 Did Battleship Sink?

-The movie Battleship was "inspired" by a board and paper-and-pencil game whose origins can be traced back to the late 19th century.
+The movie Battleship was "inspired" by a board and paper-and-pencil game whose origins can be traced back to the late 19th century (Wikipedia).
 However, most people today would recognize Battleship as the pegged board or electronic game of naval combat strategy offered by game manufacturer, Milton Bradley.
 The branding in the movie, including the logo, can be clearly identified with the Milton Bradley® Battleship game.

 But that's about where the association ends.
 Like the G.I.
 Joe and Transformers franchises, Battleship is a live action movie with live characters.